hatchways/team-marinara/README.md

 ## Installation

+1. Clone the repository from gitHub: `git clone https://github.com/hatchways/team-marinara.git`

+2. Run `npm init` from the `/server/` and `/client/` directories to install required packages.

 ### mongoDB

-1. Install mongoDB Community Edition on your machine by following the instructions [here](https://docs.mongodb.com/manual/installation/)
+3. If you do not have mongoDB installed, install mongoDB Community Edition on your machine by following the instructions [here](https://docs.mongodb.com/manual/installation/)

-2. Create the database directory and set permissions
+4. Create a database directory at `/server/database`.
+This will hold the database files and should not be committed to git as it will be a 300MB+ directory.

+### Run the app

+5. Run `npm run dev` from the `/server/` directory.
+This will start the mongoDB server and the app server

+6. Run `npm start` from the `/client/` directory.
+This will start the React front-end app.